 Load date (src_ldts)¶

-A load date or load date timestamp.
-This identifies when the record was first loaded into the database.
+A load date or load date timestamp. this identifies when the record first gets loaded into the database.

 Record Source (src_source)¶